wagenadl/notedeln/README.md

 * Compile the code:

-        make
+        mkdir build
+		cd build
+		cmake ..
+		cmake --build .

 * Test the result:

-        ./build/eln
+        ./notedeln

-* Once you are happy, install ELN to a system location:
+* Once you are happy, install NotedELN to a system location:

-        sudo make install
+        sudo cmake --install .

   (This installs the binaries in `/usr/local/bin` and some extra files in `/usr/local/share`.
-If you prefer other locations, please edit lines 10 and 11 of the Makefile.)
+If you prefer other locations, use the --prefix option to cmake.)

+* If you are on Debian or a derived system, you can also create a ".deb" by typing

+        cpack

+  The resulting "notedeln-xxx.deb" can be installed with "dpkg -i" in the usual manner.

 Please let me know if you have trouble.
 I will gladly try to help.